 She was able to incorporate her psychological work with her passion for photography.
 She coached other women from different countries like Japan and the US on how to feel confident about their bodies, how to find their unique style, how to dress in things that make them feel empowered, and how to create wonderful photographs.
 She was able to use her area of expertise with the things she’s passionate about.

-But because of the restrictions caused by the pandemic, having this international digital nomad lifestyle became impossible for Rina.
+But because of the restrictions caused by the pandemic, having this international digital nomad lifestyle became impossible for.
 But she’s definitely going to travel again once it’s safe.
 And, one of the places she would love to visit again is Japan.

 Rina’s love and fascination for Japan started when she got herself into the world of manga and anime during her teenage years.
 She even dreamt of becoming a mangaka, an illustrator for manga.
-According to Rina, anime and manga became a place of retreat for her during the struggling times of her teenage years.
+Anime and manga became a place of retreat for her during the struggling times of her teenage years.

 In 2017, Rina had a chance to work at the Chinese Academy of Science in Beijing.
 She worked there for three months and before heading back to Germany, she was given one week of vacation.
 That’s when she decided to visit Japan.

 She went to Tokyo, which she considered a great milestone for her because it was her first solo trip.
-Being alone in a foreign country was kind of frightening but also exciting for Rina.
-And she managed to get along very well on her own.
-And over the past years, she’s returned to Japan over and over again.
+Being alone in a foreign country was kind of frightening but also exciting for her; she managed to get along very well on her own.
+Over the past years, she’s returned to Japan over and over again.
 She was able to make new friends and immersed herself even more into the Japanese culture.

-Rina read about Ikigai in a random magazine about personal development, that’s where her curiosity with Ikigai started.
+Rina read about ikigai in a random magazine about personal development, that’s where her curiosity with the concept started.
 She wanted to know more about ikigai and started to research about it.

 The first thing she encountered on the internet was this Venn Diagram based on the work of Andres Zuzunaga.
-Then she also started asking her Japanese friends about Ikigai, but their definition of Ikigai was quite different from that of the Venn Diagram.
+Then she also started asking her Japanese friends about ikigai, but their definition was quite different from that of the Venn Diagram.

-It seems to Rina that the word Ikigai is something that is common to Japanese people.
-It amazed her that when she asked her Japanese friends, it wasn’t hard for them to talk about their Ikigai.
+It seems to Rina that ikigai is something that is common to Japanese people.
+It amazed her that when she asked her Japanese friends, it wasn’t hard for them to talk about their ikigai.
 That’s when the thought came to her that there’s more to it than just this diagram.

-Eager to learn more about Ikigai, she decided to do more research, and that’s when she stumbled upon Nick’s podcast, and his website ikigaitribe.com, which helped her broaden her knowledge about ikigai.
-It gave her clarity on what Ikigai really is, that Ikigai is a whole philosophy from Japan and not a diagram.
+Eager to learn more about ikigai, she decided to do more research, and that’s when she stumbled upon Nick’s podcast, and his website ikigaitribe.com, which helped her broaden her knowledge about ikigai.
+It gave her clarity on what ikigai really is, that it is a whole philosophy from Japan and not a diagram.